-The Library's networked system, ILIOS (Greek for Troy), consists of the on-line public access catalog, numerous bibliographic databases, many with full text, and WebCat-the WWW access vehicle.
+The library's networked system consists of the on-line catalog (WEBCAT), numerous general and subject oriented databases including many with full texts of journal articles, a federated search engine (360 Search) allowing simultaneous access to many databases, and other services including tutorials to help individuals use the library services more efficiently.
 The library's homepage is constantly developing to provide more sophisticated and user friendly access to the resources in the library and around the world.
 The library faculty and staff are continually developing quality collections, facilities, and services to assist students and faculty in their educational journeys.
 The library faculty and staff provide professional and technical assistance and instruct users in the best methods of utilizing the library's resources.
 Through this instruction and assistance, students learn information literacy skills that will support lifelong and continuing education.